KemingHe/college-portfolio-2019/_posts/2020-01-14-MyCSToolkit_Ep1_Intgl.markdown

 * **Integration by Substitution**: _Khan Academy_ has another great article (with practice problems) explaining the u-sub method of solving integrals: [https://www.khanacademy.org/math/ap-calculus-ab/ab-integration-new/ab-6-9/a/review-applying-u-substitution](https://www.khanacademy.org/math/ap-calculus-ab/ab-integration-new/ab-6-9/a/review-applying-u-substitution)

-And before we go, welcome to My CSE Toolkit!
+And before we go, welcome to My CS Toolkit!
 This is my latest blog series, focused on the important skills and tools in **Math** and **Computer Science**.
 Feel free to connect and comment via my email [he.1537@osu.edu](he.1537@osu.edu), and I'll see you in the next episode!